leonardomaes/leonardomaes/README.md

 ### Hello there 🥋👋

- I'm Leo, currently studying at school 42 Porto. <br>
+ Currently studying at school 42 Porto. <br>
  I really enjoy always acquiring new knowledge, as a student of Programming and philosophy. <br>
  And maybe one day an aerospace student too (my dream).<br>
  My goal is to one day participate in a project that will have a major impact on the world.<br>